hvdkooij/syslog2checkpoint/iptables/readme.md

 # Check Point parser for syslog from iptables events.

 Installation instructions:
-1. Follow [SecureKnowledge article sk55020](https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk55020) but only required for older versions.
-This is installed on R80.30 and above and no longer required.
+1. Follow [SecureKnowledge article sk55020](https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk55020) to install the Parser on you SmartCenter (or LogServer).
 2. Copy files to work directory on Smart Center.
 * ```mkdir Syslog```
 * ```cd Syslog```